Terenceyuyue/varFEM/README.md

 ## Linear elasticity equations

 For linear elasticity problems, we give a unified programming framework.
 Specifically,
-- The entrices of stiffness matrix are analyzed in the vectorized finite element space;
+- The entrices of stiffness matrix are analyzed in the vectorial finite element space;
 - The assembly is accomplished in the scalar FE space of each component.

 We consider three forms of variational problems.